roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

               weight: 20
         ```

-2. Run the following command to send 10 requests to the tcp-echo virtual service:
+2. Run the following command to send 10 requests to the tcp-echo service:

     ```
     $ for i in {1..10}; do \